geotools/geotools/docs/user/tutorial/factory.rst

    GeoTools already has a FactoryRegistry for handling FunctionFactory, as part of CommonFactory finder.
-There is however nothing stopping you from using your own FactoryRegistry (other than wasing resources).
+There is however nothing stopping you from using your own FactoryRegistry (other than wasting resources).

 Defining your own FactoryFinder
 '''''''''''''''''''''''''''''''